-Lightweight (12kg, 26lb) tubular aluminium frame using engine as structural member.
+Lightweight (12kg, 26lb) tubular aluminium frame, using engine as a structural member.

-Showa rising rate monoshock rear suspension with remote preload adjustment, stepless compression and rebound adjustment.
+Showa rising rate monoshock rear suspension with remote preload adjustment, compression and rebound adjustment.

-Showa 45mm inverted telescopic forks with dual rate springs, adjustable for preload, compression and rebound damping.
+Showa 45mm inverted cartridge forks with dual rate springs, adjustable for preload, compression and rebound damping.

 Fork protectors as standard.